Malta: Art

-The artistic heritage of Malta blossomed under the Knights of St. John, who brought Italian and Flemish Mannerist painters to decorate their palaces and the churches of these islands, most notably, Matteo Perez d'Aleccio, whose works appear in the Magisterial Palace and in the Conventual Church of St. John in Valletta, and Filippo Paladini, who was active in Malta from 1590 to 1595.
+The artistic heritage of Malta grew under the Knights Hospitaller, who brought Italian and Flemish Mannerist painters to decorate palaces and the churches of the islands.
 For many years, Mannerism continued to inform the tastes and ideals of local Maltese artists.

 The arrival in Malta of Caravaggio, who painted at least seven works during his 15-month stay on these islands, further revolutionised local art.
-Two of Caravaggio's most notable works, The Beheading of Saint John the Baptist and Saint Jerome Writing, are on display in the Conventual Church of St. John.
-His legacy is evident in the works of local artists Giulio Cassarino and Stefano Erardi.
-However, the Baroque movement that followed was destined to have the most enduring impact on Maltese art and architecture.
-The vault paintings of the Calabrese artist Mattia Preti transformed the Conventual Church St. John into a Baroque masterpiece.
+Two of Caravaggio's most notable works, The Beheading of Saint John the Baptist and Saint Jerome Writing, are on display in the Conventual Church of St. John, though the Baroque movement that followed had the most enduring impact on Maltese art and architecture.
+The vault paintings of the Calabrese artist Mattia Preti transformed the Conventual Church St. John into a Baroque style.
 Melchior Gafà emerged as one of the top Baroque sculptors of the Roman School.